ArenT1981/ArenT-portfolio/README.md

 ## Development Portfolio Projects

 Portfolio of my projects and work (in alphabetical order as per file listing above).
+Please see each individual project page for detailed information, together with supporting documentation, images, diagrams, and other materials (such as screencasts).

 - [**PIC Microcontroller Pedestrian Crossing/Traffic Light Simulator**](./PIC-traffic-light)